PAY RANGE: 13

 Completion of an approved one year program in practical nursing which has included or been supplemented by a medication course approved by the State Board of licensure for practical nurses.

-Eligibility for licensure by examination as a Licensed Practical Nurse as issued by the State Board of Nurse Examiners of the Commonwealth of Pennsylvania at the time of application and possession of such license within time limits specified by the department.
+Eligibility for licensure by examination as a Licensed Practical Nurse as issued by the State Board of Nurse Examiners of the Commonwealth of Pennsylvania at the time of application and possession of such license at the time of appointment and during tenure of employment.